Tyson Fury: Personal life

 Fury met his wife Paris (née Mullroy) when she was 15 and he was 17.
 They began dating the year after they met, and married in 2008 at St. Peter in Chains Catholic Church in Doncaster, South Yorkshire.
-The couple have six children together: three sons (all named Prince) and three daughters.
+The couple have seven children together: four sons (all named Prince) and three daughters.
 When Fury was asked why all of his sons had the first name Prince, he said, "I'm a king and they're princes until they earn their rightful name."
 He named his first son Prince after Prince Naseem, his favourite British fighter.
 Paris suffered a miscarriage before Fury's cancelled bout with Ustinov in 2014, and lost another child on the day of his comeback fight against Seferi in 2018.

-Fury's mother was a Protestant and his father is a Catholic, though neither actively practised their religions; he was instead introduced to religion by his uncle, a born-again Christian and Pentecostal preacher in the Irish Traveller community.
+Fury's mother was raised Protestant and his father is a Catholic, though neither actively practised their religions; he was instead introduced to religion by his uncle, a born-again Christian and Pentecostal preacher in the Irish Traveller community.
 The Guardian described Fury's beliefs as "a mixture of traditional Roman Catholic ... and a particularly literal interpretation of evangelical Christianity".
 His wife is a practising Catholic and was also raised in an Irish Traveller family.

 Fury and his family reside in Morecambe, Lancashire.
 He also owns a home in Las Vegas, but decided to let his boxing trainer live there because he is unsure about spending more time in the US.
 In September 2015, he expressed an interest in running to be an independent MP for Morecambe and Lunesdale, stating that the government was too focused on providing services for immigrants and not enough on homeless people and those with drug and alcohol problems.

 In April 2016, Fury spoke about the racial abuse he receives as an Irish Traveller, stating that "no one wants to see a Gypsy do well".
 He stated, "I am a Gypsy and that's it.
 I will always be a Gypsy, I'll never change.
 I will always be fat and white and that's it.
 I am the champion yet I am thought of as a bum."
 Since his return from his hiatus, Fury has stated that he still feels bias against his community.

-Fury is a fan of Manchester United FC and attends football matches at their home ground Old Trafford.
+Fury is a fan of Manchester United and attends football matches at their home ground Old Trafford.
 He also supports the England national team.

-In his political sympathies during the 2022 Russian invasion of Ukraine, Fury has stipulated in preliminary negotiations for a title fight with Usyk that he would accept a 70-30 split of the purse favoring his side and agreed that he would make a one million dollar donation to the Ukraine war effort against Russia regardless of a win or a loss in the title fight.